Focus Sat: History

 Founded as a French subscription-TV channel 40 years ago, CANAL + is now a global media and entertainment company.
 The group has 26.9 million subscribers worldwide, over 400 million monthly active users on its OTT and video streaming platforms, and a total of more than 9,000 employees.
 It generates revenues in 195 countries and operates directly in 52 countries, with leading positions in Pay-TV in 20 of them.
 CANAL + operates across the entire audiovisual value chain, including production, broadcast, distribution and aggregation.

-It is home to STUDIOCANAL, a leading film and television studio with worldwide production and distribution capabilities; Doilymotion, one of the world's largest short-form video streaming platforms; Thema, a production and distribution company specializing in creating and distributing diverse content and channels; and telecommunication services, through GVA in Africa and CANAL+ Telecom in the French overseas iurisdictions and territories.
+It is home to STUDIOCANAL, a leading film and television studio with worldwide production and distribution capabilities; Doilymotion, one of the world's largest short-form video streaming platforms; Thema, a production and distribution company specializing in creating and distributing diverse content and channels; and telecommunication services, through GVA in Africa and CANAL+ Telecom in the French overseas jurisdictions and territories.
 It also operates the iconic performance venues L'OIympia and Le Théâtre de l'Œuvre in France and CanalOlympia in Africa.

 A unique media company, CANAL+ has also significant equity stakes across Africa, Europe and Asia, namely in MultiChoice (the Pay-TV leader in English and Portuguese-speaking Africa), Viaplay (the Pay- TV leader in Scandinavia) and Viu (a leading OTT platform in Southern-Asia).